root-foundation/root/README.md

 ### RootFoundation

-This core will be wrapped in a non-profit organization (FoundationOrg) that will create, control and develop the Ledger.
+This core will be wrapped in a non-profit organization (RootFoundation) that will create, control and develop the Ledger.

-FoundationOrg’s sole goal is to unite humanity and unlock our collective potential.
+RootFoundation’s sole goal is to unite humanity and unlock our collective potential.

-In addition to building the core technology, FoundationOrg will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking our collective potential.
+In addition to building the core technology, RootFoundation will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking our collective potential.

-The Foundation cannot be “bought”.
+RootFoundation cannot be “bought”.
 Owning shares in the NetworkToken does not come with voting rights or influence in governance.
-Initially, we will be responsible for building the initial FoundationOrg team.
-But over time, we will implement a process to elect & fire FoundationOrg members.
+Initially, we will be responsible for building the initial RootFoundation team.
+But over time, we will implement a process to elect & fire RootFoundation members.

-FoundationOrg members will work together _in person_ at our HQ in San Francisco, California, USA.
+RootFoundation members will work together _in person_ at our HQ in San Francisco, California, USA.

 ### Architecture